Metavision Calibration Pipeline (C++)

 Note

-Please contact Metavision support for reference designs of active markers.
+Please contact Prophesee Support for reference designs of active markers.

 Pattern Detector